MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/installation/firewall.md

 ---
 title: "Xamarin Firewall Configuration Instructions"
-description: "A list of hosts that you need to whitelist in your firewall to allow Xamarin’s platform to work for your company." ms.prod: xamarin ms.assetid: 658f699b-8cca-48f7-ae54-fa956384b6d6
+description: "This document provides a list of hosts that must be whitelisted in your firewall to allow Xamarin to work in a corporate environment." ms.prod: xamarin ms.assetid: 658f699b-8cca-48f7-ae54-fa956384b6d6
 author: asb3993